-Cardinal Bernardino Spada enlarged the building, but he did not touch the courtyard and its sexually suggestive decoration; he did however enlarge the view one had from it; Virgilio Spada, the cardinal's elder brother, was a member of Oratorio dei Filippini and he knew well Francesco Borromini to whom are generally attributed the "tricks" which expanded the views from the courtyard and in particular the optical gallery, a short corridor which seems much longer; the fake fašade which was designed on the side of Palazzo Ossoli which stands opposite the entrance of Palazzo Spada provides a deeper perspective to a viewer standing at the centre of the courtyard.
+Cardinal Bernardino Spada enlarged the building, but he did not touch the courtyard and its decoration; he did however enlarge the view one had from it; Virgilio Spada, the cardinal's elder brother, was a member of Oratorio dei Filippini and he knew well Francesco Borromini to whom are generally attributed the "tricks" which expanded the views from the courtyard and in particular Galleria Prospettica, a short gallery which seems much longer.
+The fake fašade on the side of Palazzo Ossoli opposite the entrance to Palazzo Spada provided a viewer standing at the centre of the courtyard with a deeper perspective.

 This small palace was built at the beginning of the XVIth century; its elegant design shows the hand of a talented architect, maybe Baldassarre Peruzzi.
 The tiny courtyard is worth having a look at.
 The palace is named after the Ossoli who acquired it in the XVIIth century.

-In 1507 Pope Julius II assigned a small church known as S. Nicol˛ de Curte and which was almost falling apart to the horse merchants who exercised their trade at nearby Campo de' Fiori; they came from Maremma and they were devoted to S. Maria della Querce, a sanctuary near Viterbo, which was built by the pope and his uncle Pope Sixtus IV.
-For this reason the name of the church was changed; a holm oak in the small square in front of the church is a reminder of S. Maria della Querce, the other name by which the church is known.
+In 1507 Pope Julius II assigned a small church known as S. Nicol˛ de Curte and which was almost falling apart to the horse merchants who exercised their trade at nearby Campo de' Fiori; they came from Maremma and they were devoted to S. Maria della Querce (Oak), a sanctuary near Viterbo, which was built by the Pope and by his uncle Pope Sixtus IV.
+For this reason the name of the church was changed and a holm oak was planted in the small square in front of the church.
+The tree has been replaced repeatedly, the last time in May 2016.

-A few years later the church was assigned to the brotherhood of the butchers, (macellari, in modern Italian macellai) which still owns it and uses it for gatherings and celebrations (click here for a list of churches belonging to a guild).
-The nice fašade is a 1728-30 work by Filippo Raguzzini.
+A few years later the church was assigned to the brotherhood of the butchers, (macellari, in modern Italian macellai) which still owns it and uses it for gatherings and celebrations.
+Similar to what occurs today, the butchers were doing pretty well and in 1727-730 the church was redesigned by Filippo Raguzzini.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: